What is HIPAA Compliance?

 - Healthcare services rendered to an individual

-- Past, present, or future payment for the healthcare services rendered to an individual, along with any of the identifiers shown below.
+- Past, present, or future payment for healthcare services rendered to an individual.

-To put it simply, PHI is personally identifiable information that appears in medical records as well as conversations between healthcare staff such as Doctors and Nurses regarding patient treatment.
+To slow down a moment, PHI is personally identifiable information that appears in medical records but could be applied to examples like, conversations between healthcare staff such as Doctors and Nurses regarding patient treatment.
 The rule of thumb is that if any of the information can be recognized by the patient or if it was utilized or discovered during the course of providing a healthcare service, it is considered PHI.

 Who needs to be HIPAA Compliant?